riccardobevilacqua/technical-assignment-tips/README.md

    Anybody cloning your repository should retain this information.

+1. **Test**

+   Remember to manually test your code before you deliver it.

+   Moreover including actual tests is always a plus, even if they're not requested.

 1. **Be accountable for technical decisions**

    You should be able to explain any technical choice you made.